johnrm174/model-railway-signalling/README.md

 <pre>
 $ python3 -m pip install --upgrade model-railway-signals
 </pre>
-You may need to ensure you have the latest version of pip installed:
+If you want to use Block Instruments with full sound enabled (bell rings and telegraph key sounds) then you will also need to install the 'simpleaudio' package.
+Note that for Windows it has a dependency on Microsoft Visual C++ 14.0 or greater (so you will need to ensure Visual Studio 2015 is installed first).
+If 'simpleaudio' is not installed then the software will still function correctly (just without sound).
 <pre>
-$ python3 -m pip install --upgrade pip
+$ python3 -m pip install simpleaudio
 </pre>

 ## Using the package